BerkeleyHCI/PolymorphicBlocks/README.md

   - ... and have stable tstamps, allowing incremental updates to in-progress board layouts
 - a JLCPCB-compatible BoM
   - including a [postprocessing script](edg/tools/jlc_pcba/__main__.py) to shift part rotations from KiCad-generated component placements for JLC PCBA
+- a [JSON representation of the full design](edg/core/CompiledDesignExport.py), including connectivity and solved circuit values, to integrate with custom / third-party tooling

 ![keyboard.webp](docs/boards/keyboard.webp)